Upcoming ‘Destiny 2’ Nightfall And Prestige Raid Changes Detailed By Bungie

 The scoring system in Nightfall Strikes will be based on the sum total of the individual performances and will be driven by kills followed by orb generation.
 The latter will undoubtedly make the use of Masterworks weapons al the more important.

 Speed will be a factor as a score decay mechanic will cause a fireteam to lose points over time.
-Additionally, new points earned will be cut by 50 percent at the 15-minute mark and no new points will be earned after 18 minutes.
-Bungie is aware the score decay and time thresholds will likely receive some push back and will be watching both closely for adjustments.
-The developers want to avoid a repeat of scoring in Prison of Elders in Destiny 1 where players just sat in an encounter and repeatedly killed enemies to artificially boost their scores.
+Additionally, new points earned will be cut by 50 percent at the 15-minute mark, and no new points will be earned after 18 minutes.
+Bungie is aware the score decay and time thresholds will likely receive some pushback and will be watching both closely for adjustments.
+The developers want to avoid a repeat of scoring in Prison of Elders in Destiny 1, where players just sat in an encounter and repeatedly killed enemies to artificially boost their scores.

 Challenge Cards are the most interesting new addition to the Nightfall Strike scoring.
 These are earned by completing a normal or Prestige Nightfall and can be applied to the Prestige version.
 The cards are treated as a new consumable item that can be used to apply a score multiplier along with some special additions.
-Bungie plans to add more modifiers in the future but the first set will consist of the following:
+Bungie plans to add more modifiers in the future, but the first set will consist of the following.

 - Void/Solar/Arc Singe — Provides a 25 percent increase to player and enemy damage of the corresponding element.